livepeer/go-livepeer/doc/database.md

-createdAt | STRING DEFAULT CURRENT_TIMESTAMP | Time this row was inserted. sender | STRING | Address of the broadcaster that sent the winning ticket. recipient | STRING | Address of the orchestrator that payments will be credited to. faceValue | BLOB | Face value of the ticket, in wei Unique nonce sent by the broadcaster. winProb | BLOB | The ticket's winning probability in the range of 0 through 2^256-1. senderNonce | INTEGER | Nonce incorporated by the broadcaster with each ticket. recipientRand | BLOB | Value used by the orchestrator when constructing the initial ticket parameters.
+createdAt | STRING DEFAULT CURRENT_TIMESTAMP | Time this row was inserted. sender | STRING | Address of the broadcaster that sent the winning ticket. recipient | STRING | Address of the orchestrator that payments will be credited to. faceValue | BLOB | Face value of the ticket, in wei. winProb | BLOB | The ticket's winning probability in the range of 0 through 2^256-1. senderNonce | INTEGER | Nonce incorporated by the broadcaster with each ticket. recipientRand | BLOB | Value used by the orchestrator when constructing the initial ticket parameters.